dsisco11/TinyTokenizer/README.md

 Query.ParenBlock               // All ( ) blocks
 Query.AnyBlock                 // Any block type

-// Filters on any-kind queries Query.AnyIdent.WithText("foo")              // Exact match (same as Query.Ident("foo"))
-Query.AnyIdent.WithTextContaining("test")   // Contains
-Query.AnyIdent.WithTextStartingWith("_")    // Prefix
-Query.AnyIdent.Where(n => n.Width > 5)      // Custom predicate
+// Filters (use .WithText* when you need to filter an any-kind query) Query.AnyIdent.WithText("foo")              // Same as Query.Ident("foo") but on any-kind Query.AnyIdent.WithTextContaining("test")   // Contains substring Query.AnyIdent.WithTextStartingWith("_")    // Starts with prefix Query.AnyIdent.Where(n => n.Width > 5)      // Custom predicate

 // Pseudo-selectors